 - 3.1.
 Proven track record of sound financial performance with stable and predictable earnings and cash flow - 3.2.
 Positive growth outlook that can accelerate the Bank's growth - 3.3.
 Strong market position or franchise value - 3.4.
 Product or services lines may complement those of the Bank's - 3.5.
 Investment provide multiple exit strategies - 3.6.
 Company is led by a highly talented, committed and experienced management team - 3.7.
 Such other relevant criteria as the Bank may require - 4.
 EID/IOSG shall forward meritorious proposals to Compliance Division for verification if the parties in the proposed equity investment are related parties. - 4.1.
-If upon verification by Compliance Division that parties involved are related parties:
+If upon verification by Compliance Division that parties involved are related parties: - 4.1.1.
+EID/IOSG shall present meritorious proposals to the following for review:

 Type of Equity Investment Committee

 For domestic corporations Domestic Equity Investments Committee (DEI Committee)

-For foreign corporations OBCOM
+For foreign corporations ОВСОМ